Dunkery Hill: Location

 The ridge along the top of the hill is 4.5 km long.

-At 519 m ordnance datum (OD), the mean height above sea level, Dunkery Beacon is the highest natural point in Somerset, although the tip of the Mendip TV Mast is higher at 589 m OD.
+At 519 m ordnance datum (OD), the mean height above sea level, Dunkery Beacon is the highest natural point in Somerset, although the Mendip TV Mast is higher at 589 m OD.
 Dunkery is ranked 23rd in the UK in terms of dominance and is a Marilyn, meaning that it is a peak with 150 m or more of relative height.
 The nearest higher hill is Yes Tor, 37 mi away.
 John Fry, a character in R. D. Blackmore's 1869 novel Lorna Doone, calls it the "haighest place of Hexmoor".

 Dunkery lies just 4 mi from the Bristol Channel at Porlock.
 The shortest route of ascent goes from the car park at Dunkery Gate, and is just 0.75 mi long.
 There are extensive views from the summit, from where the Bristol and English Channel coasts, the Brecon Beacons including Pen Y Fan, Bodmin Moor, Dartmoor, the Severn Bridges and Cleeve Hill 86 mi away in Gloucestershire are visible.